THE TOP 6 MUSHROOM PAINT COLORS FOR CABINETS, WALLS, & EXTERIORS

 Click HERE or on the above image to see available packages

-Anew Gray is a light-medium greige that IS a greige and is a stretch when it comes to mushroom.
+If you’re looking for a LIGHTER approach to mushroom and one that’s not as traditionally warm, check out Anew Gray.
+Anew Gray is a light-medium greige that IS a shade of greige – not mushroom.
 However, in a south-facing room or a west-facing room in the afternoon, it does lean that bit warmer and starts nodding towards a mushroom-inspired look!
-I also love the slightly darker, Mega Greige.
+I also love the slightly darker, Mega Greige, coming up next.

 Visit the SAMPLIZE website HERE